Annual ESG Report 2021 published by TTC Group

 As a national road safety training provider, we improve the skills of over 500,000 people each year, helping those that we deliver training to, to develop their skills and stay safe, whether they be a vulnerable road user, a child learning to balance and ride, a newly qualified, young driver, or a driver that has broken a road traffic law through making poor decisions.

-TTC Group’s Corporate social Responsibility policy and strategy encourages our employees to support a range of charities through volunteering, fund raising as well as nominating local and national charities to benefit from charitable donations.
+TTC Group’s Corporate Social Responsibility (CSR) policy and strategy encourages our employees to support a range of charities through volunteering, fund raising as well as nominating local and national charities to benefit from charitable donations.
 We generate average annual charitable contributions of more than £10,000.

 Young Driver Workshops: Recognising that younger, inexperienced drivers were overrepresented within regional and national casualty statistics, TTC has developed an award-winning Young Driver programme, delivered through workshops within Secondary Education and Higher Education establishments.